MIPS/gcc/gcc/config/mips/mips-msa.md

 {
   /* The optab semantics are that index 0 selects the first element
      of operands[1] and the highest index selects the last element of operands[2].
-This is the oppossite order from "vshf.df wd,rs,wt" where index 0 selects the first elemnt of wt and the highest index selects the last element of ws.
+This is the oppossite order from "vshf.df wd,rs,wt" where index 0 selects the first element of wt and the highest index selects the last element of ws.
 We therefore swap the operands here.  */ emit_insn (gen_msa_vshf<mode> (operands[0], operands[3], operands[2],
 				 operands[1]));
   DONE;